InRule/DevOpsServices/doc/UploadTo.md

 ### Configuring UploadTo Options - GitHub and Box.com

-Some of the CI/CD actions either require or have the option to upload files to a location accessible over the Internet.
+Some of the DevOps actions either require or have the option to upload files to a location accessible over the Internet.
 The choices we offer for now are GitHub and Box.com.
 This page is a guide for how to configure each.

 Once the configuration for GitHub and/or Box.com exists, it can be referenced from UploadTo entries of sections that generate files.
 For example, this configuration parameter triggers the upload of the generated Java JAR file to both the GitHub and Box.com locations, using the specifications in their corresponding configuration sections: